 “He needs a proper burial.”
 The men protested to the Germans to bring the body of the fallen soldier back into the camp.
 The mastermind behind the escape – the angry prison – was, in some way, free.
 Harold stood and observed from a distance, the scene before him unwinding slow and tragic, the scene in the barrack bloody and unwarranted.

 “You’re a monster!”
-The prisoners were helpless to the SS.
-The wounded man still remained beyond the fence as well, bleeding and alone – barely alive – while the soldiers argued with the guards within.
+The wounded man remained beyond the fence as well, bleeding and alone – barely alive – while the soldiers argued with the guards within.

 “You can’t just leave him to the elements!”